 Abstract

 Climate change has been hypothesised to be partly driving the change in size observed in numerous species.
 We investigated the body mass changes of 5635 yearling Alpine chamois (Rupicapra rupicapra) harvested in September at 1.5 years of age in the Swiss Alps (Ticino canton) in relation to temperature from 1992 to 2018.
-Yearling chamois shrank by 2.97kg while temperatures between May and July raised by 1.7°C. Warmer temperatures were associated with slower growth, with two periods having the strongest impact on the growth of chamois: birth and early lactation (May 9th - July 2nd) and, to a lesser extent, the summer (May 2nd until July 21st) previous to the harvest.
-Finally, analysing year-detrended mass and temperature data strongly supports the hypothesis that the increases in temperature during growth are responsible for the decrease in body mass of yearling chamois.
-Altogether, our results suggest that the rising temperatures in the Alpine regions could have significant consequences on the ecology and evolution of wild ungulates.is consideredsize body mass ment.
+Yearling chamois shrank by 2.97kg while temperatures between May and July raised by 1.7°C. Warmer temperatures were associated with lower mass of yearlings, with two periods having the strongest impact: birth and early lactation (May 9 to July 2) and, to a lesser extent, the summer (May 2 to July 21) previous to the harvest.
+The analysis of year-detrended mass and temperature data strongly supports the hypothesis that the increases in temperature during growth are responsible for the decrease in body mass of yearling chamois.
+Altogether, our results suggest that the rising temperatures in the Alpine regions could have significant consequences on the ecology and evolution of this wild ungulate.

+Although climate change is considered to be partly responsible for the size change observed in numerous species, the relevance of this hypothesis for the Alpine chamois remains debated.
+Using body mass measurements of 5635 yearling (i.e. 1.5 years old) Alpine chamois (Rupicapra rupicapra) harvested in September in the Swiss Alps (Ticino canton) from 1992 to 2018, we first show that, during this period, yearlings shrank by 2.97kg while temperatures between May and July raised by 1.7°C. We identified that warmer temperatures during birth and early lactation (May 9 to July 2 in the year of birth), and to a lower extent during the summer (May 2 to July 21) they were harvested, had the strongest impact on yearling mass.
+Further analyses of year-detrended mass and temperature data strongly supports the hypothesis that the increases in temperature during growth are responsible for the decrease in body mass of yearling chamois.
+Altogether, our results suggest that the rising temperatures in the Alpine regions could have significant consequences on the ecology and evolution of this wild ungulate.

 Introduction

-As global changes induced by human activities accelerate, many species are undergoing phenotypic changes to adapt to their new environment [1], with changes in their distribution, abundance, and phenology.
-One frequently reported response to climate warming is the change in animal body size and shape [2–4] since morphology has consequences on thermoregulation [5].
-Indeed, a shrinking in body size leads to a larger surface-area-to-volume ratio, which allows animals to dissipate heat more efficiently in warmer environments (Bergman rule; [6]).
-In addition, global warming is likely affecting body size through food availability and quality changes [7].
+As global changes induced by human activities accelerate, many species are undergoing phenotypic changes to adapt to their new environment [1], often measured by changes in distribution, abundance, and phenology.
+An increasingly reported response to climate warming is the change in animal body size and shape [2–4] as morphology affects thermoregulation [5].
+Indeed, a shrinking in body size leads to a larger surface-area-to-volume ratio which, in turn, allows animals to dissipate heat more efficiently in warmer environments (Bergman rule; [6]).
+Global warming is also likely to have an impact on body size due to changes in food availability and quality [7].
 Heat dissipation and nutrition are likely driving the phenotypic responses observed in free-living animals jointly [2].
 This might be especially true in mammals where ambient temperature and the ability to dissipate heat have been demonstrated to constrain maternal milk production and offspring growth [5,8].